-One of the reasons for the NIST update is that many vendors and systems that purportedly solve “authorization and access management”, but are in reality identity (authentication) management solutions.
-As companies move an increasing amount of information into highly connected (and often cloud-based) systems, these sytems on their own are no longer sufficient.
-The modern organization must provide both authentication and authorization management at scale, with an architecture that is cloud native, programmable, distributed, and durable.
-In order to do so, however, they must first distinguish authn from authz, and then address each appropriately.
+One of the reasons for the NIST update is that many vendors and systems purportedly solve “authorization and access management,” but in reality, they are actually identity (authentication) management solutions.
+As companies ramp up digital transformation (DX) efforts and move more data into highly connected or cloud-based systems, the consequences of this misunderstanding increases.
+The modern organization must provide both authentication and authorization management at scale, with an architecture that is cloud native, programmable, distributed and durable.
+In order to do so, however, they must first distinguish authn from authz and then address each appropriately.

-Authz, on the other hand, answers a different set questions: what should this user (or system – authz can manage service-to-service as well as user-to-service permissioning) be allowed to access?
-For example, an authz platform might determine if a user is a developer, and then grant her permission to push source code to a git repository, but prohibit them from directly changing the software deployed into the production environment.
+Authz answers a different set questions, for example: what should this user or system be granted access to?
+Authz can manage service-to-service as well as user-to-service permissioning.
+An authz platform might determine if a user is a developer and then grant her permission to push source code to a Git repository, but prohibit the user from directly changing the software deployed into the production environment.

-This is a critical distinction for organizations that have fast-moving infrastructure, such as those that are part of a DevOps initiative, or where there is a push to move away from legacy IT and towards a cloud-first future.
+This is a critical distinction for organizations that have fast-moving infrastructure, such as those that are part of a DevOps initiative or digital transformation where there is a push to move away from on-premises IT and towards a cloud-first future.
 The engine that drives DevOps is infrastructure-as-code.
 This enables operations teams to configure machines as code.
 These machines need access and privilege to do what they were programmed to do, but it is getting more difficult for security teams to keep track of who or what has access.

 In our experience, there are (at least) five use cases for authorization-as-a-service in the authz sense, none of which are handled by authn alone:

-- Keeping critical access keys out of code, off of hard drives, and away from repositories like Git.
+- Keeping critical access keys out of code, off of hard drives and out of code repositories such as GitHub and GitLab.

 - Generating audit reports to demonstrate regulatory compliance around access and authorization.

-- Managing SSH keys and/or secrets at scale across dynamic systems.
+- Managing SSH keys and secrets at scale across dynamic systems.

 - Gaining visibility into the total set of cloud systems in use and seeing who has access to them.

-Is your organization moving fast, embracing DevOps, and/or shifting infrastructure to the public cloud?
-Conjur has helped organizations like Netflix, RetailMeNot, OpenDNS, and GNS Healtchare implement authorization-as-a-service as part of these kinds of initiatives and can help.
+Is your organization moving fast, embracing DevOps, digital transformation, and/or shifting infrastructure to the public cloud?
+Conjur open source and Conjur Enterprise have helped a number of organizations implement authorization-as-a-service as part of these initiatives and can help you too.